 POST the program DAWA has made strides to keep the movement building and mentorship through:

 - Maintenance of the 36 AGYW that were trained as mentors, and there has been shared partnership as they get to lead discussions and suggest activities to be done for commemoration days and what to post on social media.

-- 108 sessions which were conducted and maintained via Whatsapp to reach 510 AGYW in their diversity from all the 10 provinces in Zimbabwe.
+- 108 sessions which were conducted and maintained via Whatsapp to reach 510 girls and young women in their diversity from 10 countries across the African region.

-- A delegation of 3 AGYW joined the International HIV and Adolescence workshop for 2020.
+- A delegation of 3 girls and young women joined the International HIV and Adolescence workshop for 2020.

 - A summit on Youth SDG Unite 2030 was attended by 12 DAWA mentors from the first training.

-- Referrals for other services have begun as DAWA mentors have been able to link AGYW to services for Violence against women, counselling services just to mention a few.
+- Referrals for other services have begun as DAWA mentors have been able to link girls and young women to services including counselling , access to contraceptives

-- DAWA appointed Tendai Kunyelesa who is cofounder of DAWA to be part of the core team as a co-director.
-Intergenerational leadership for her
+- DAWA appointed Tendai Kunyelesa who is co-founder of DAWA to be part of the management team as the Advocacy and Networking coordinator for shared leadership across board

 - International women’s day commemorations were done.
 Pictures were shared on social media with different messages responding to the #Ichoosetochallenge.